vistadataproject/vistadataproject.github.io/demo/index.md

 <br><br><br>
 # CPRS Installation

-The Computerized Patient Record System (CPRS) is the graphical user interface that physicians use to interact with the VISTA Server, so as far as physicians are concerned "CPRS is VISTA".
-According to the ( [Medscape 2016 National Survey of EHRs](http://www.medscape.com/features/slideshow/public/ehr2016#page=8) ), CPRS remains one of the most highly regarded integrated EHR systems in the U.S.
+The Computerized Patient Record System (CPRS) is the graphical user interface ("Client")  that physicians use to interact with VISTA ("Server").
+Therefore, as far as physicians are concerned "*CPRS is VISTA*".
+According to the ( [Medscape 2016 National Survey of EHRs](http://www.medscape.com/features/slideshow/public/ehr2016#page=8) ), CPRS is one of the most highly regarded integrated EHR systems in the U.S.

-* CPRS can be installed and will run on all currently supported versions of Microsoft Windows.
-* If one wishes to run CPRS on MacOS or LinuxOS, one first needs to create a Windows virtual environment by (a) downloading either the free open-source [Virtualbox](https://www.virtualbox.org) or commercial [VMWare](http://www.vmware.com/products/fusion.html) hypervisor, and then (b) install the free  [Windows 10 image](https://www.microsoft.com/en-us/software-download/windows10ISO) within this hypervisor.
-* Alternately, Microsoft offers pre-built, virtualized versions of Windows for several hosted hypervisors. [https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/#downloads](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/#downloads).
-* All these versions of Windows are free and carry some restrictions, but nothing that that affects the installation or execution of CPRS.
+CPRS will run on all currently supported versions of Microsoft Windows.
+If one wishes to run CPRS on MacOS or LinuxOS, one first needs to create a virtual Windows environment by downloading the free open-source [Virtualbox](https://www.virtualbox.org) or commercial [VMWare](http://www.vmware.com/products/fusion.html) hypervisor, and then install the free  [Windows 10 image](https://www.microsoft.com/en-us/software-download/windows10ISO) within this hypervisor.
+Alternately, Microsoft offers free pre-built, virtualized versions of Windows prepackaged for several different hypervisors, which one can download [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/#downloads).
+Note all the free versions of Windows above have some restrictions, but nothing that that affects the installation or execution of CPRS.

 1. From your Windows-based workstation (physical or virtual), download, unzip, and run the OSEHRA CPRS installer: [CPRS_Demo_0613.zip](https://github.com/vistadataproject/documents/raw/master/cprs/osehra/v69/CPRS_Demo_0613.zip)